rabbitmq/rabbitmq-website/site/configure.md

 That file is commonly named `advanced.config`.
 It will be merged with the configuration provided in `rabbitmq.conf`.

-The RabbitMQ server source repository contains <a href="https://github.com/rabbitmq/rabbitmq-server/blob/master/docs/advanced.config.example">an example advanced.config file</a> named `advanced.config.example`.
+The RabbitMQ server source repository contains [an example advanced.config file](https://github.com/rabbitmq/rabbitmq-server/blob/master/docs/advanced.config.example) named `advanced.config.example`.
 It focuses on the options that are typically set using the advanced config.

 To override the advanced config file location, use the `RABBITMQ_ADVANCED_CONFIG_FILE` environment variable.